7-WN/se-n-se/README.md

 ### src/index.hbs ###

 This is the main source file for the index.html homepage of the website.
-It includes a number of partials to keep the file down to a convenient size: _navigation_ and _welkom_.
+It includes a number of partials to keep the file down to a convenient size: _navigation, welkom_ and _se-n-se._

 Every _domein_ also has its own partial: administratie_en_handel.hbs, gezondheid_en_maatschappij.hbs, kunst.hbs and techniek_en_wetenschap.hbs.